 A.8 DEW POINT: Moisture condenses on any surface that is colder than the dew point of the surrounding air.
-It is, therefore, recommended that the temperature of the steel surface be at least 3 °C (5 °F) above the dew point during dry blast cleaning operations.
+It is, therefore, recommended that the temperature of the steel surface be at least 3°C (5°F) above the dew point during dry blast cleaning operations.
 It is advisable to visually inspect for moisture and periodically check the surface temperature and dew point during blast cleaning operations and to avoid the application of coating over a damp surface.

 A.9 WET ABRASIVE BLAST CLEANING: Steel that is wet abrasive blast cleaned may rust rapidly.
 Clean water should be used for rinsing.
 It may be necessary that inhibitors be added to the water or applied to the surface immediately after blast cleaning to temporarily prevent rust formation.
+The coating should then be applied before any rusting is visible.
 The use of inhibitors or the application of coating over slight discoloration should be in accordance with the requirements of the coating manufacturer.
 CAUTION: Some inhibitive treatments may interfere with the performance of certain coating systems.